vshanbha/graalpy-sentiment/README.md

 ### Build a Docker Image

-You can build a Docker image using the Spring Boot Maven plugin:
+We can build a Docker image using the Spring Boot Maven plugin:

 ```
 mvn clean spring-boot:build-image